JCSDA/jedi-docs/docs/jedi-components/ioda/interface.rst

    deallocate(TmpVar)

-An example for storing the results of a QC background check is show below.
+An example for storing the results of a QC background check is shown below.
 Note that the storage for "flags" has been allocated and "flags" has been filled with the background check results prior to this code.

 .. code:: Fortran